CedricPerret/JuliassicPark/README.md

 end
 ```

-- It **must take as its first argument the trait representing the evolving entity.** This can be a single individual’s trait, a collection of individuals (e.g., a group or deme), or an entire metapopulation.
+- It **must take as its first argument the trait representing the evolving entity.** This can be a single individual’s trait, a group represented as a vector, or an entire metapopulation represented as a vector of vector.
 - It **must take any additional parameters as keyword arguments** (after `;`).
 - It **must return fitness as the first output**.
 The fitness must match the structure of the input trait (individual, group, or metapopulation).

 #### Different levels